alimanfoo/ag1000g-bakeoff/challenges/1/README.md

 Callsets will be explored to identify consistent causes of error, to assist algorithmic improvement.
 The precise method of evaluation will not be published until entries for this challenge are complete.
-Although it will be based on mendelian consistency and parsimony of inheritance.
+Evaluation will be based on Mendelian consistency and parsimony of inheritance.

 ### Submission